rasmusbrottwitt/coronavirus/README.md

 This shows that if or when a new pandemic hits, quick actions from governments and responsible actions of individuals definetly seem to add up.

 ### Predicting the (near) future
-Now we see that lockdowns seem like a good idea - but can we possibly predict how big the impact is going to be?
+It is now obvious that lockdowns seem like a good idea - but is it possibly predict how big the impact is going to be?

 In general, predicting the future is hard - and in this case even more so.
-We are in an unpresedented situation, and all goverments are constantly shifting directions to limit the spread and effects.
-However, given the status as it is, we can get an idea of the direction we are heading in.
+The society is in an unpresedented situation, and all goverments are constantly shifting directions to limit the spread and effects.
+However, given the status as it is, is it possible to get an idea of the direction the different countries are heading in.
 <iframe
         src="Charts/webpage009.html"
         width="900" height="450"